hpamanji/terraform-zero-to-hero-course/Day_07/README.md

 Use Terraform to manage resources across multiple cloud providers.
 Define separate provider blocks for each cloud.

-- **Build a complete infrastructure from scratch**

-Build a complete infrastructure (e.g., VPC, EC2, RDS, Load Balancer) using Terraform.

-Use modular design and dependency management for scalability.

 - **Manage Kubernetes clusters using Terraform**

 Automate Kubernetes cluster creation and resource management.